If you spend a lot of time in the wilds, a trusty GPS device should be one of the first things you pack for your adventures.

 Garmin inReach Mini

-Small and compact, the Garmin inReach Mini is a lightweight GPS device designed to help you both navigate safely and maintain off-the-grid contact.
+Best MinimalistCompact and lightweight, the Garmin inReach Mini is a minimalist GPS device designed to help you navigate safely and stay in touch off the grid.

 Despite its small size (about the palm of your hand), this little handheld unit packs some powerful features.
 With the help of the iridium satellite network, you’ll get 100% pole-to-pole coverage with no gaps.